 Canisius provides overnight retreat experiences for students in all four years.
 The progression of these programs is designed to meet young men "where they are" developmentally in social and spiritual contexts.
 Grounded in a strong tradition of Ignatian reflection, all retreats are focused essentially upon three primary questions: Where have I been?
 Where am I now?
 Where am I going?
 The freshman and sophomore retreats focus primarily upon identity and friendship, while juniors and seniors build from there to focus more fully upon spiritual life and service to others.

-Registration for the 2016-2017 Emmaus and Kairos retreats is now online.
-Please click on the preferred link "Emmaus" or "Kairos" in the right hand column and fill out the form.
+Registration for the 2017-2018 Emmaus and Kairos retreats is now online.
+Please click on the preferred link "Emmaus" or "Kairos" in the left-hand column and fill out the form.
 Please remember that spots are assigned on a first come first serve basis.
 If a retreat fills up, we will place you on your second or third choice.
-You will be notified of your placement come September 2016.
+You will be notified of your placement come September.
 Remember that Emmaus is for sophomores and Kairos is for juniors.

 The application to lead an Emmaus/Kairos is online.
 Applications are due by May 26th at 3:00 p.m.
 No late applications will be accepted.
-Please remember that preference will be given to seniors (class of 2017) first and then to juniors (class of 2018).
-Click the "Retreat Leader Application" to the right of this page to access the application.
+Please remember that preference will be given to seniors (class of 2018) first and then to juniors (class of 2019).
+Click the "Retreat Leader Application" to the left of this page to access the application.

-The Freshman Retreat provides all freshman with an opportunity to experience all that CHS has to offer while learning what it means to be a Crusader.
-Students spend time engaging in activities that help strengthen their brotherhood as a class, develop their understanding of the importance of reflection, broaden their awareness of the larger Canisius community and experience first hand what it means to be a Crusader during their time at CHS and after as an alumnus.
+The mandatory Freshman Retreat provides all freshman with an opportunity to experience all that CHS has to offer while learning what it means to be a Crusader.
+Students spend time engaging in activities that help strengthen their brotherhood as a class, develop their understanding of the importance of reflection, broaden their awareness of the larger Canisius community, and experience first-hand what it means to be a Crusader during their time at CHS and after as an alumnus.
 It is a winter retreat held typically on the last weekend in February.

-Kairos is a two night, three day experience.
+Kairos is a two-night, three-day experience.
 Building upon the foundations established as underclassmen, participants of Kairos engage in a more substantial and challenging reflective experience.
-An in depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
+An in-depth focus on relationships with family and friends helps clarify and deepen one's understanding of and relationship with Christ.
 Most significantly, Kairos challenges each student to embrace the Christian call to service.
-This, ultimately, becomes the primary focus of the retreat, and the springboard for senior service projects.
+This, ultimately, becomes the primary focus of the retreat and the springboard for senior service projects.
+This retreat is not mandatory and is for juniors, transfer seniors, and select sophomores only.

 The "Fourth Day" retreat is designed for Seniors with three aims in mind.